-Moving Words Adult Competition 2022
+Moving Words Adult Competition 2024

 Moving Words makes poetry a part of daily life for commuters riding Arlington Transit (ART) by replacing advertising placards inside public buses with poems by local poets.
-Moving Words was launched in 1999 during National Poetry Month and is sponsored by Arlington Transit and the Arlington Cultural Affairs Division of Arlington Economic Development.
+Moving Words was launched in 1999 during National Poetry Month and is sponsored by Arlington Transit and the Cultural Affairs Division of Arlington Economic Development.

 Call for Submissions

-Seven poems will be selected to be printed on colorful placards and displayed prominently on area buses, enlivening the ride for thousands of commuters.
+Nine poems will be selected to be printed on colorful placards and displayed prominently on area buses, enlivening the ride for thousands of commuters.
 Each winner will also receive a $250 honorarium.
-Winning poems will be posted on www.ArlingtonArts.org and will be archived on the Arlington County CommuterPage.com website.
+Winning poems will be posted on ArlingtonArts.org and will be archived on the Arlington County CommuterPage.com website.

 Poets who live within the D.C.
-Metro transit area (the Northern Virginia counties Arlington, Fairfax and Loudoun and the cities Alexandria, Fairfax and Falls Church; the District of Columbia; and the Maryland counties Montgomery and Prince George's) and are over 18-years old are eligible to enter.
+Metro transit area (the Northern Virginia counties Arlington, Fairfax and Loudoun, and the cities Alexandria, Fairfax and Falls Church; the District of Columbia; and the Maryland counties Montgomery and Prince George's) and are over 18 years old are eligible to enter.
 There is no fee to enter.